Madhava0412/reddit-sentiment-analysis/README.md

-# twitter-sentiment-analysis
+# reddit-sentiment-analysis
-A Streamlit app that analyzes the sentiment of tweets.
+A Streamlit app that analyzes the sentiment of Reddit posts from any subreddit